LunarVim/LunarVim/docs/plugins/02-default-plugins.md

 ### [lualine](https://github.com/hoob3rt/lualine.nvim)

-A blazing fast and easy to configure neovim statusline written in pure lua.
+**A blazing fast and easy to configure neovim statusline written in pure lua.**

+[Go here](.configuration/06-statusline.md) for more information on configuration

 ## Terminal

 ### [toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim)

-A neovim plugin to persist and toggle multiple terminals during an editing session
+**A neovim plugin to persist and toggle multiple terminals during an editing session**

 | Command | Description     |
 | ------- | --------------- |